 We feel that we need to get ahead of the game and be able to address the next body modification development to emerge.
-E.g. a local studio (in Caerphilly) is keen to expand into scarification and tongue splitting.
-Other procedures are already becoming more popular e.g. branding, dermal implants, microdermabrasion.
+Other procedures are already becoming more popular e.g. scarification, tongue splitting, branding, dermal implants, microdermabrasion.
 All these procedures provide the potential for serious harm and infection.
 We feel it is absolutely essential that the provision to amend the list of special procedures reflects the need for amendments to be made expediently and without unnecessary delay.
 The list of special procedures will need to be dynamic to be able to incorporate new procedures as trends change.
 A lengthy amendment process will undoubtedly leave local authorities 'on the back foot', and having to rely on other legislation, for example, Health Protection Legislation 'Part 2A Orders' to tackle new and emerging procedures.